 All the plants and flowers in your garden rely on the soil they are in to provide them with nourishment.
-The soil in your garden is the primary medium which hosts necessary elements and microbial life that feed your plants.
+The soil in your garden is the primary medium that hosts necessary elements and microbial life that feed your plants.

 Keep in mind that your soil is not just an inanimate medium to grow plants in.
 It is, in fact, a living mutualistic ecosystem that perpetually feeds your plants all the nutrients they need.
 Giving your soil a nice dose of home-brewed compost tea would rejuvenate plant and flower growth.